tzConnectBerlin/Snorlax/README.md

-# Snorlax - Lazy functions and typing in LIGO
+# 'Snorlax' - Lazy functions and typing in LIGO

 We have developed this framework to overcome the contract size limit in Tezos.
 The goal is to reduce the size of the main body of the contract, and have business logic in lazily loaded Lambda functions.